bhishanpdl/DMstack_obsfile_Clusters/run_clusters/Readme.md

 }
 ```

-## Download required scripts from Bhishan's github page
+## Create hdf5 and a text files requried by `Cluster` module script.
+We can download the script from Bhishan's git page.
 `curl https://github.com/bhishanpdl/DMstack_obsfile_example/raw/master/run_clusters/clusters_hdf5_simtxt.py -L -o clusters_hdf5_simtxt.py`.

 Note that the download webpage of `clusters_hdf5_simtxt.py` is different from the actual webpage `https://github.com/bhishanpdl/DMstack_obsfile_example/blob/master/run_clusters/clusters_hdf5_simtxt.py`.

-This script needs
-another python package `pyfits` so also install that.
+This script needs another python package `pyfits` so also install that.

 ## Now run the Cluster module
 The steps are following: